-Influential attorney and civil rights activist Haywood Burns was born on June 15th, 1940, in Peekskill, New York.
-He was best known for his defense of Angela Davis, as well as serving as the first black dean of a law school in New York.
+Influential attorney and civil rights activist William Haywood Burns was born on June 15, 1940, in Peekskill, New York.
+He was known for his defense of Angela Davis as well as serving as the first black dean of a law school in New York.

 Burns began his work in civil rights when he was only 15 years old, when he led a movement to integrate a public pool in his hometown of Peekskill.
-He later attended Harvard University for his undergraduate studies, and then graduated from Yale University Law School in Connecticut in 1966.
-Soon after graduation, Burns worked for a New York law firm for a short time but left to become the first law clerk for Constance Baker Motley, the recently appointed black judge of the United States District Court.
-In 1968 he became assistant counsel NAACP Legal Defense and Education Fund, a law firm that practices solely on civil and human rights issues.
+He later attended Harvard University for his undergraduate studies and then graduated from Yale University Law School in Connecticut in 1966.
+After graduation, Burns worked for a New York law firm for a short time, but he left to become the first law clerk for Constance Baker Motley, who had been appointed to the United States District Court.
+In 1968, he became assistant counsel NAACP Legal Defense and Educational Fund, an organization that practices solely on civil and human rights issues.

-During his time at the NAACP Legal Defense and Education fund, Burns also became the general counsel to Dr. Martin Luther King, Jr.’s Poor People’s Campaign.
-This campaign was designed to redistribute both the economic and political power in the country, in order to address the wealth disparities and economic conditions that many Americans, primarily black Americans, faced.
+During his time at the NAACP Legal Defense and Educational Fund, Burns also became the general counsel to Dr. Martin Luther King, Jr.’s Poor People’s Campaign.
+This campaign was designed to redistribute both the economic and political power in the country, in order to address the wealth disparities and economic conditions that many Americans–primarily black Americans–faced.
 After working with the Poor People’s Campaign for two years (which ended soon after King’s assassination in Memphis, Tennessee), Burns sought new ways to address social justice issues.
-In 1969 he was one of the founding attorneys of the National Conference of Black Lawyers in 1969.
+In 1969, he was one of the founding attorneys of the National Conference of Black Lawyers.

-Haywood Burns is most remembered for his defense of Angela Davis who was charged with murder and kidnapping in connection to an escape attempt of black prisoners at the Marin County Civic Center in San Rafael, California on August 7, 1970, led by 17-year-old Jonathan Jackson, the younger brother of George Jackson, a prison activist known as one of the Soledad Brothers.
-The younger Jackson attempted to free Black Panther James McClain who was on trial, and in the process killed the trial’s presiding judge Harold Haley.
-Davis who was not present at the courthouse was nonetheless tried as an accessory to murder because she had allegedly planned the episode.
+Haywood Burns is most remembered for his defense of Angela Davis, who was charged with murder and kidnapping in connection with an escape attempt of black prisoners at the Marin County Civic Center in San Rafael, California on August 7, 1970.
+It was led by seventeen-year-old Jonathan Jackson, the younger brother of George Jackson, a prison activist known as one of the Soledad Brothers.
+The younger Jackson attempted to free Black Panther James McClain, who was on trial, and in the process killed the trial’s presiding judge, Harold Haley.
+Davis was not present at the courthouse; nonetheless, she was charged with aggravated kidnapping and murder because she had allegedly planned the episode.
 Haywood’s defense was successful, and Angela Davis was acquitted of all charges in June 1972.

 In 1974, Burns became a law professor at the State University of New York while simultaneously coordinating the defense of 62 of the inmates charged in the Attica Prison Riots.
 Thirteen years later in 1987, Burns became the dean of the Law School at the City University of New York.
 His appointment made him the first black dean of any law school in New York state.